pivotal/docs-tap/troubleshooting.md

 ## <a id='tap-telemetry-secret-error'></a> Telemetry component logs show errors fetching the "reg-creds" secret

-An error shows up continuously on the `tap-telemetry-controller` logs.
+An error message occurs continuously on the `tap-telemetry-controller` logs.

 ### Symptom